 |Lead may cause irreversible neurological damage as well as renal disease, cardiovascular effects, and reproductive toxicity.

 |Paint (click on link for non-toxic alternatives), Water, Candles

 Click here for information on lead in your environment.

-Common petroleum based chemicals have been clearly shown to have the ability to weaken or damage the immune and nervous system.
+Common petroleum-based chemicals have been clearly shown to have the ability to weaken or damage the immune and nervous systems.